Remote Team Management: The 24 Best Tips for Leading Remote Teams in 2023

 It is not a measure of micromanagement but rather a tool to help everyone stay on track and be more productive.
 You can also explain how the data collected through time tracking can be used to improve workflows and allocate resources more effectively.

-Encourage your team to use time tracking tools for remote employees and provide training and support to ensure they use them effectively.
+Encourage your team to use time-tracking tools for remote employees and provide training and support to ensure they use them effectively.

 Overall, by demonstrating the benefits of time tracking and providing a good time tracking tool and resources, you can increase employee productivity and help your remote team succeed.